 Attribution is the process of identifying a set of user actions (“events” or “touchpoints”) that contribute in some manner to a desired outcome, and then assigning a value to each of these events.
 Marketing attribution provides a level of understanding of what combination of events in what particular order influence individuals to engage in a desired behavior, typically referred to as a conversion.
 Understanding the entire conversion path across the whole marketing mix eliminates the accuracy challenge of analyzing data from siloed channels.
 Typically, attribution data is used by marketers to plan future ad campaigns by analyzing which media placements (ads) were the most cost-effective as determined by metrics such as effective cost per action.

 Attribution connects the dots between marketing programs and customer acquisition.
 The basic concept requires analysis of a complete and fully-integrated customer journey, and so this is a very basic capability of attribution tools.
 Unlike web analytic tools, attribution tools relate people who convert back to how they found your company.
 Web analytics focus solely on people who visit your website in general.
 Is it possible to use web analytics tools for the purpose of attribution?
 Some marketers have tried (see this blog post), but it’s quite difficult and error-prone.
-To see the difference for yourself, sign up for a free trial of an attribution tool and compare results side-by-side.
+To see the difference for yourself, sign up for a personalized demonstration of our attribution platform and compare results side-by-side.

 So What Are the Differences?